Murder of Hannah Foster

 Hannah Foster was a 17-year-old British student who was abducted after a night out in Southampton in mid-March 2003.
-Murdered by Indian immigrant Maninder Pal Singh Kohli, who had come to the UK in 1993, her body was found in nearby West End, two days after she disappeared.
-A few days later, Kohli fled to his family's home in Chandigarh, India, later assuming a new identity in Darjeeling, but was finally extradited in 2007 (becoming the first Indian citizen to be extradited to the UK).
+Murdered by Indian immigrant Maninder Pal Singh Kohli, who had come to the UK in 1993, her body was found in nearby West End, Hampshire, two days after she disappeared.
+A few days later, Kohli fled to his family's home in Chandigarh, India, later assuming a new identity in Darjeeling, but was extradited in 2007.
+He is the first Indian citizen to be extradited to the UK.
 He was found guilty of the crime in 2008, and was sentenced to life imprisonment with a 24-year non-parole period.

 Background

 Hannah Claire Foster (31 August 1985 – 14 March 2003) was an A-Level student who had been preparing to study medicine at university.
-She lived with her parents, Hilary and Trevor, and younger sister, Sarah in Southampton.
+She lived with her parents, Hilary and Trevor, and younger sister, Sarah, in Southampton.
 On 14 March 2003, she went out socialising with a friend in Southampton visiting both The Hobbit and nearby Sobar.
 At around 10:50 p.m., her friend caught a bus home on Portswood Road, while Foster decided to walk the half-mile (800 metres) to her home alone.
 A sandwich delivery man, Maninder Pal Singh Kohli, had also been drinking in the area.
 While driving home in a company van, he noticed Foster alone on the darkened streets, and abducted her as she passed his parked vehicle.